meilisearch/documentation/references/index_new_fields.md

 Update if MeiliSearch should index new fields for an index.

-Index new fields is a Boolean, when set to true, each fields found in the newly added documents will be added in MeiliSearch.
+`indexNewFields` is a boolean.
+When set to `true`, each field found in the newly added documents will be added in MeiliSearch.
+When set to `false`, they will be ignored.
 When false will be ignored.

 #### Path Variables